 In the same way we talk about doing a bio-psycho-social-spiritual assessment with clients, understanding all aspects of their lives in order to best serve them, I recommend students create a bio-psycho-social-spiritual self-care plan at the beginning of the semester, implement it, and in the spirit of the evidence-based practice process, evaluate it!
 In fact, I value this so much that I even have assignments and extra credit around professional self-care because I believe we must continually practice caring for ourselves to promote resilience for difficult seasons.

-Here are some practical ways I would recommend integrating professional self-care to avoid burnout:
+Here are some practical professional self-care methods for social workers to avoid burnout:

 1. Start with a plan.